The King Must Die: Book Four: Crete

-In Crete, Theseus and the other tributes – under the group name of Cranes – become bull-dancers.
-They survive for months without a single member dying, which is unheard of.
-Theseus becomes the lover of Ariadne, the princess, who is treated as the Goddess on earth.
-They meet secretly in the tunnels beneath Knossos Palace, which is called the Labyrinth.
+In Crete, Theseus and the other tributes – under the team name of Cranes – become bull-dancers.
+They develop a strong unity and survive for months without a single member dying, which is unheard of.
+Adapting to the cultured society of the Minoan court, Theseus becomes the lover of Ariadne, the young princess who ranks as "Goddess on Earth" in the formerly matriarchal hierarchy.
+They meet secretly in the tunnels beneath the sprawling Knossos Palace, which is called the Labyrinth.

-Theseus dreams of conquering Crete, which has become an indolent and corrupt civilisation.
-The king, Minos, is wasting away from leprosy due to the machinations of his brutish stepson Asterion, whose title is Minotaur.
-Asterion is gathering power to take the throne, which will include marrying Ariadne, his half-sister.
-Theseus meets the dying Minos and kills him at his request, promising to marry Ariadne.
+Theseus envisages conquering Crete, which has become an indolent, effete civilisation; though much more sophisticated and advanced than the mainland kingdoms.
+The king, Minos, is wasting away from leprosy due to the machinations of his brutish heir Asterion, whose title is Minotaur.
+Asterion is gathering power to take the throne, which will include wedding Ariadne, his half-sister.
+Theseus meets with the dying Minos and plans are made to foil Asterion.
+Ultimately Theseus slays Minos at the latter's request, promising to marry Ariadne.

-Theseus senses a major approaching earthquake.
-As the quake strikes, he leads the bull-dancers in a revolt.
+Immediately after the death of Minos, Theseus senses a major approaching earthquake.
+As the quake strikes, he leads the bull-dancers and Cretan serfs in a revolt against the aristocracy of the Labyrinth.
 Asterion is already taking part in the ritual to make himself the new Minos, wearing a bull mask.
-Theseus interrupts the ritual and kills him in combat.
-Seeing that Asterion had already been anointed with oil, Theseus puts on the mask and sacrifices the King.
+Theseus interrupts the ceremony and fatally wounds the Minotaur in combat.
+Seeing that Asterion had already been anointed with oil, Theseus puts on the mask and sacrifices the dying Asterion, using a sacred axe.